Higgs boson: Search and discovery

 [Q]: 'If we don't know the new particle is a Higgs, what do we know about it?'

 [A]: We know it is some kind of boson, says Vivek Sharma of CMS [...]

 [Q]: 'are the CERN scientists just being too cautious?
 What would be enough evidence to call it a Higgs boson?'

 [A]: As there could be many different kinds of Higgs bosons, there's no straight answer.

 [emphasis in original]) Since then, the particle has been shown to behave, interact, and decay in many of the ways predicted for Higgs particles by the Standard Model, including having even parity and zero spin, two fundamental attributes of a Higgs boson.
 This also means it is the first elementary scalar particle discovered in nature.

 By March 2013, the existence of the Higgs boson was confirmed, and therefore the concept of some type of Higgs field throughout space is strongly supported.
-The presence of the field, now confirmed by experimental investigation, explains why some fundamental particles have (a rest) mass, despite the symmetries controlling their interactions implying that they should be "massless".
+The presence of the field, confirmed by experiment, explains why some fundamental particles have (a rest) mass, despite the symmetries controlling their interactions implying that they should be "massless".
 It also resolves several other long-standing problems, such as the reason for the extremely short distance travelled by the weak force bosons, and therefore the weak force's extremely short range.
 As of 2018, in-depth research shows the particle continuing to behave in line with predictions for the Standard Model's Higgs boson.
 More studies are needed to verify with higher precision that the discovered particle has all of the properties predicted or whether, as described by some theories, multiple Higgs bosons exist.

-The nature and properties of this field are now being investigated further, using more data collected at the LHC.
+The nature and properties of this field are being investigated further, using more data collected at the LHC.